cpap7/FattyMenu/README.md

 ``GUI.cpp.``

 # Compatibility
-This menu is confirmed to work with the following OS and Garry's Mod versions:
+This menu works with the following operating systems and versions of Garry's Mod:
 - Windows 10, Garry's Mod x86-64 branch
 - Windows 10, Garry's Mod 32-bit branch
 if the .dll is recompiled as Release x86 in Visual Studio.
 Project Synapse shouldn't be played on the 32-bit version of Garry's Mod anyhow.